grantrostig/git_usage_cheat_sheet/README.txt

-git command usage examples and cheat sheet
+GIT command usage examples and cheat sheet && other good stuff.
 # notes on notation: replace <WHAT_EVER> with a value to fits your situation. [] enclosed stuff is optional.
 #   ... \ means also type the next line on the original line, meaning we have a long line that has wrapped to the next line in this document.